U-Ranking report

 U-Ranking Analysis

-The U-Ranking (Synthetic Indicators of the Spanish University System) 2023 report presents the eleventh edition of the results of the universities in their teaching and research and innovation activities.
+The U-Ranking (Synthetic Indicators of the Spanish University System) 2022 report presents the tenth edition of the results of the universities in their teaching and research and innovation activities.
 Download the complete report or a summary of the main conclusions.

-The eleventh edition of U-Ranking includes 48 public and 23 private universities that have provided sufficient information of adequate quality, so that the data is homogeneous with that of public universities in order to construct synthetic indicators.
-Therefore, this year’s edition analyses a total of 71 universities, representing 97% of the Spanish university system in terms of undergraduate students.
+The tenth edition of U-Ranking includes 48 public and 24 private universities that have provided sufficient information of adequate quality, so that the data is homogeneous with that of public universities in order to construct synthetic indicators.
+Therefore, this year’s edition analyses a total of 72 universities, representing 98% of the Spanish university system in terms of undergraduate students.

 The results of the U-Ranking of Spanish Universities are presented under two different approaches: